 How to avoid distractions while driving

 Merely being aware of all the nuance there is to distractions on the road will help drivers avoid them.
 Drivers should take their duty of being present while driving seriously.
-The National Highway Traffic Safety Administrations says even taking your eyes off the road for five seconds at 55 miles per hour is the equivalent of driving the length of a football with your eyes closed.
+The National Highway Traffic Safety Administration says even taking your eyes off the road for five seconds at 55 miles per hour is the equivalent of driving the length of a football field with your eyes closed.